leto/SevenSeasAndroid/README.md

-# ZecWallet Android - Android frontend for ZecWallet
+# SilentDragon Android - Android frontend for SilentDragon

-ZecWallet Android is an Android frontend for the desktop ZecWallet that lets you send and receive shielded payments from your mobile phone.
-It's available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.adityapk.zcash.zqwandroid).
-You can also head over to the [Releases page](https://github.com/adityapk00/zqwandroid/releases) to download an APK.
+SilentDragon Android is an Android frontend for the desktop SilentDragon that lets you send and receive shielded payments from your mobile phone.

+## Google Play

+SOON

+## Dev Download

+You can also head over to the [Releases page](https://github.com/MyHush/SilentDragonAndroid/releases) to download an APK.

-### Run ZecWallet
+### Run SilentDragon

-In order to let your Android phone connect to your desktop, you need to run the deskop [ZecWallet](https://github.com/ZcashFoundation/zecwallet), and sync a full zcash node.
+In order to let your Android phone connect to your desktop, you need to run the deskop [SilentDragon](https://github.com/MyHush/SilentDragon), and sync a full zcash node.
+Thankfully this should only take a few minutes with a fast internet connection!
+As the Hush network grows, it will take longer.

 After your node is synced, go to `Apps -> Connect Mobile App` to view the connection QR Code, which you can scan from the Android App.

 ### Install the Android APK directly

 If you're installing the APK directly, you'll need to allow `Install from untrusted sources` on your Android phone.

-### When you run into bugs, issues or have feature requests
-Detailed documentation is available on [the docs site](https://docs.zecqtwallet.com/android/).
+### Bugs???

-You can file issues in the [issues tab](https://github.com/adityapk00/zqwandroid/issues).
+You can file issues in the [issues tab](https://github.com/MyHush/SilentDragonAndroid/issues).